Reporting A Work Related Injury in Atlanta

 If need be, the employer should send the employee to an approved specialist for further medical evaluation.

-This is an image of a person filling out a form while reporting a work related injury in Atlanta
+reporting a work related injury in Atlanta

 What Are the Employee Responsibilities After a Workplace Injury?

-Here are some of the employee’s responsibilities in a workers’ compensation claim:
+Here are some of the employees’ responsibilities in a workers’ compensation claim:

 Report the Injury to the Employer